Linda holds several years of career experience with home improvement projects, retail home decor, and home design.

 Preparing the Surfaces

 Surface prep is the most critical step in the process once the new finish properly adheres to the surface.
-Before start refinishing remove existing varnish or paint.
+Before you start refinishing, remove existing varnish or paint.
 Begin by filling any scratches with wood putty and let it dry.
-If you want to change out cabinet knobs and pulls to replace new ones fill the original holes with wood filler.
+If you want to change out cabinet knobs and pulls to replace new ones, fill the original holes with wood filler.

 Sand the cabinet boxes and doors to get the smoothest finish possible.
-Start with 100-grit then 180 and move on to 220.
-Once the old finish is removed use a wood conditioner to ensure the new stain takes evenly or apply a coat of primer if you plan to paint the cabinets.
+Start with 100-grit, then 180, and then move on to 220.
+Once the old finish is removed, use a wood conditioner to ensure the new stain takes evenly or apply a coat of primer if you plan to paint the cabinets.
 Remove sanding residue with a vacuum and tack cloth to ensure a clean, dust-free finish.

 Choosing Paint or Stain

 Wood stains and paints are available in both oil and water-based versions.
 Oil-based offers optimum durability and will most likely outlast a water-based finish.
 Oil-based paints and stains must be applied in a well-ventilated area and requires mineral spirits for cleanup.

 Water-based stains and paints come in a wider variety of fashion colors than oil-based counterparts.
-Water-based stains and paints dry relatively fast which gives you less time to work but produce fewer harmful fumes.
+Water-based stains and paints dry relatively fast, which gives you less time to work but produces fewer harmful fumes.
 Cleanup with soap and water is a snap.

 Applying the Finish